Yale-BIM/f21-assignments/assignment-1/README.md

     can use the [cv_bridge](http://wiki.ros.org/cv_bridge) library to convert the OpenCV image to an Image message.
 Note that the Image message should have a `header` with the current time as stamp and the "camera_link" frame as frame_id.
-The Image message should be published by your node through the "/virtual_camera/image_raw" topic.
+The Image message should be published by your node through the `/virtual_camera/image_raw` topic.

     > Examples on converting OpenCV images to ROS messages can be found in [this tutorial](http://wiki.ros.org/cv_bridge/Tutorials/ConvertingBetweenROSImagesAndOpenCVImagesPython).

 3. Visualize the images that your node is publishing using the [rqt_image_view](http://wiki.ros.org/rqt_image_view) tool.
 You should see the red circle moving in a circular path in the image.
-If you don't, please check your implementation of the virtual_camera.py script.
+If this is not the case, please check your implementation of the virtual_camera.py script.

 ### Questions / Tasks